meeb/gateaux/README.md

   type for the field.
 * `structure.description` a property which returns a `dict` describing the model, including the name of the structure and any doc string as well as lists of descriptions for each field in the key and value.
-You can use this to programatically inspect a structure in the future and is useful if you have many structures.
+You can use this to programmatically inspect a structure in the future and is useful if you have many structures.